 If you have Parkinson’s disease, you’ve probably heard of levodopa (Parcopa, Sinemet).
-It’s the most common medicine to control Parkinson’s symptoms, though there are many others that treat the condition.
+It’s the most common medicine to control Parkinson’s symptoms, although there are many others that treat the condition.
 The right one for you depends on your age, symptoms, and overall health.
 But levodopa works best for most people.
 Even if you don’t take it now, chances are you might in the future.

 But levodopa is linked to a serious side effect called dyskinesia, especially if you take a high dose for a long time.
 That makes many people question whether or not they should take the medicine at all.
 Learn all you can about levodopa and dyskinesia.
 That way, you can make an informed choice about your treatment.